-This is the same recipe we use in the Project Angel Heart kitchen when we make chicken noodle soup for our clients- a true comfort food!
-I call for a mix of chicken breast and thigh meat in this recipe, but you can easily use one or the other if you prefer.
+This is the same recipe we use in the Project Angel Heart kitchen when we make chicken noodle soup for our clients — a true comfort food!
+It calls for a mix of chicken breast and thigh meat, but you can easily use one or the other if you prefer.

 For a fun twist on this classic, try curried chicken noodle soup.
 Add 2 tablespoons of fresh minced ginger and 1 tablespoon of curry powder.
 Then garnish with chopped cilantro instead of parsley!

 Chicken Noodle Soup